supabase-community/postgrestools-vscode/README.md

 - Using the `postgrestool.bin` setting -> Is the binary at the configured location?
 - Using `npm` or `yarn` -> Are the `node_modules` installed correctly?
-- Using the `PATH` environment variable -> Can you run `$ which postgrestools`, is the binary at the expected location?
+- Using the `PATH` environment variable -> Can you run `$ postgrestools --version`, is the binary at the expected location?

 ## Issues